Beat the heat this summer with top tips on staying cool without hiking up our energy bills.

 Carrying around a water bottle with us when we leave the house can make a world of a difference.
 That and making sure we eat hydrating and light foods like watermelon, cucumber, and soups.

-Image: New Africa / Shutterstock
+Image: DimaBerlin / Shutterstock